-Outdoor weddings are very popular, especially during summer, and come with all manner of seductions from beautiful views to once-in-a-lifetime experiences.
+Outdoor weddings are very popular, especially during summer, and come with all manner of seductions.
 But there are drawbacks too.
 So before you decide whether you’re in or out, here are the pros and cons of outdoor weddings.

 1) You Can Go (Almost) Anywhere

-Many couples love the thought of tying the knot somewhere with sentimental value—the place they met, for example, or the place they first holidayed together.
-With an outdoor wedding, you can choose a location that fits your needs exactly; somewhere family-friendly for example, and somewhere with as much or as little space as you want.
+Many couples love the thought of tying the knot somewhere with sentimental value—maybe the place they met or the place they first holidayed together.
+With an outdoor wedding you can choose a location that fits your needs exactly; somewhere family-friendly for example, and somewhere with as much or as little space as you want.
 (However, some places will be off the table, like special government-protected land.)

 3) Glorious Views

 One of the biggest draws of an outdoor wedding is the breathtaking locations.
-Not only does this offer stunning photo opportunities, but it means your location (whether that’s the grounds of a country manor or the shores of a crystal blue sea) will do most of the talking for you.
-You may not need to spend too much on decor to create your vision!
-Just recently we, Confetti.co.uk’s Marketing team, attended a wedding in Bakewell in the heart of the Peak District.
-The reception was held in a tipi in the Derbyshire Dales, and little could have prepared me for the gorgeous views.
+Not only do they offer stunning photo opportunities, but they will also do most of the talking for you—you may not need to spend too much on decor to create your vision!
+Just recently our Marketing team attended a wedding in Bakewell, in the heart of the Peak District.
+The reception was held in a tipi in the Derbyshire Dales, and little could have prepared us for the gorgeous views.
 The atmosphere was awe-inspiring.

 4) Weather Control